kelloggm/icse2020-verifying-object-construction-aec/lombok-benchmarks.md

 To compute lines of code, we used cloc.
 See the `count-loc.sh` script in each benchmark.

 To compute the number of calls we verified, see the `count-callsites.sh` script in each benchmark.
-TODO: explain counting # of verified calls
+The number of verified calls is computed by running the Checker Framework in a special mode that prints every comparison it makes, and then counting in that output the number of times the receiver of a method called "build()" is checked against a non-trivial (that is, not top) @CalledMethods type.